ssmodish/passportPresentation/README.md

 server.listen(PORT, console.log(`Server is listening on port ${PORT}`))
 ```

-If we try our app now we get the Google login screen but an error after that...
+If we try our app now we hang on the Google login screen but our auth token prints out at the server.